FrozenNode/Laravel-Administrator/src/docs/field-type-relationship.md

 	'user' => array(
 		'type' => 'relationship',
 		'title' => 'User',
-		'name_field' => 'name', //what column or getter on the other table you want to use to represent this object )
+		'name_field' => 'name', //what column or accessor on the other table you want to use to represent this object )

-The `name_field` option lets you define which column on the other table will be used to represent the relationship.
+The `name_field` option lets you define which column or accessor on the other table will be used to represent the relationship.
 This field might be used in this model:

 	class Hat extends Eloquent {

 		public function user()
 		{
-			return $this->belongs_to('User');
+			return $this->belongsTo('User');
 		}
 	}